Pioglitazone/glimepiride (By mouth)

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Burning or painful urination, change in how much or how often you urinate.
+- Red or pink urine, change in how much or how often you urinate, burning or painful urination

 If you notice these less serious side effects, talk with your doctor:

 - Fever, chills, cough, runny or stuffy nose, sore throat, and body aches